 The Necessity Of Adopting Raft Foundation

-Following are the the necessities of Raft or Mat Foundation:
+The following are the necessities of the Raft or Mat Foundation:

 - One of the necessary principles of adoption Raft or mat foundation is when the columns are closely placed and the load imposed is high by the structure.